jyt109/interview_prep/readme.md

 - [`1__6_Types_Of_Data_Scientist.ipynb`](1__6_Types_Of_Data_Scientist.ipynb)
   - What type of data science jobs you can get out there
   - Apply to jobs that best suit your strength
-  - Have a realistic expectation of what the role entails and requirements for it
+  - Have a realistic expectation of what the role entails and the requirements for it

   <br>